PhasLou/phasmo-cheatsheet/README.md

 This project is a fan-made tool and is not affiliated with or endorsed by Kinetic Games.
 All game mechanics and ghost behaviours are based on public information from the community and testing.

-📌 Future Ideas

-Active user count (see how many hunters are online)

-Configurable banners for updates/bug notices

-Integration with external guides
 ---